Fliplet/fliplet-cli/docs/REST-API/fliplet-media.md

 Also accepts `size` query parameter to resize images, like `size=medium` or `size=640^480` or `size=640>?`.
 See examples below:

+- `small` image is resized so that the smallest dimension is equal to `640` px
+- `medium` image is resized so that the smallest dimension is equal to `960` px
+- `large` image is resized so that the smallest dimension is equal to `1366` px
+- `xlarge` image is resized so that the smallest dimension is equal to `1980` px
 - `320>?` image width will be resized to `320` while height will be automatic keeping the same scale ratio
-- `320>240` the image will be resized (keeping the scale ratio) to ensure the smallest dimension is equal to the given size
+- `320>240` image will be resized (keeping the scale ratio) to ensure the smallest dimension is equal to the given size
 - `320!320` image dimensions will both be resized to be equal to the target size.
 This resize may result in a stretched image if the source image is not a square.

 Note that this endpoint is meant to be called directly from the client since the file is streamed back to the requester.